Bell Logo

 Bell Logo 1895-1902

 In 1895, the Canadian division first used the bell emblem.
 It was located in the middle of the gray circle.
-The company name was written inside a ring frame and was separated by asterisks.
+The company name was written inside a ring frame, with asterisks separating it.
 There was another inscription on the bell: “LOCAL AND LONG DISTANCE TELEPHONE.”

 1902 – 1922